Parent-Child Relationships

 -

-Any child assets remain attached (they stay children)
+Any child assets remain attached (they stay children of this asset)

 Example: